NEO trading is pretty straightforward once you get the hang of it.

 Remember what we discussed earlier about the order types?
 When you know whether you want to buy or sell NEO, you can place the order accordingly.
 After you have specified the orders, you can 'open trade', and voila - you have opened your position.

-How to Trade NEO Guide - The Verdict
+How To Trade NEO (NEO) Guide - The Verdict

 NEO is a cryptocurrency quickly emerging as a favourite among traders.
 However, that does not diminish any risks involved in trading NEO.
 You have to invest time in understanding the asset, and find an efficient regulated broker to give you access to the market.